perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-reverse-string-by-grapheme.md

 string is in.
 Remember that `\X` is most reliable only as of and after Perl 5.12.

-Previous: [â 31: Extract by Grapheme Instead of Codepoint (substr)](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-extract-by-grapheme-instead-of-codepoint-substr.html)
+Previous: [℞ 31: Extract by Grapheme Instead of Codepoint (substr)](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-extract-by-grapheme-instead-of-codepoint-substr.html)

 Series Index: [The Standard Preamble](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-standard-preamble.html)

-Next: [â 33: String Length in Graphemes](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-string-length-in-graphemes.html)
+Next: [℞ 33: String Length in
+Graphemes](/media/_pub_2012_05_perlunicook-reverse-string-by-grapheme/perlunicook-string-length-in-graphemes.html)